Costs related to breast cancer care can quickly become a financial burden.

-Many organizations offer financial assistance and help with travel, lodging and medical items, including prescription drugs.
+Many organizations offer financial assistance and help with travel, lodging, medical items and prescription drugs.
 Some are listed below.

-American Association of Retired Persons (AARP)Find detailed information on Medicare and other health insurance programs for people over 50.
-888-OUR-AARP (888-687-2277) www.aarp.org/health/health-insurance/
+American Association of Retired Persons (AARP)Find detailed information on Medicare and other health insurance programs for people over 50. www.aarp.org/health/

-National Association of Insurance CommissionersFind your state's insurance commissioner.www.naic.org/state_web_map.htm
+National Association of Insurance CommissionersFind your state's insurance commissioner.www.naic.org/

-Patient Advocate Foundation Offers financial assistance information and legal and advocacy help if an insurance claim is denied.
-800-532-5274 www.patientadvocate.org
+Patient Advocate Foundation Provides financial assistance information and legal and advocacy help if an insurance claim is denied. www.patientadvocate.org

-Patient Advocate Foundation – National Underinsured Resource Directory Find local, state and national resources for people who have insurance but struggle to pay out-of-pocket costs of care.
-800-532-5274 www.patientadvocate.org
+Patient Advocate Foundation – National Financial Resource Directory Find local, state and national financial assistance and insurance resources for people who don't have health insurance or are under-insured. www.patientadvocate.org

-Komen Treatment Assistance Fund Offers financial assistance for some medical equipment and lymphedema supplies.
-800-813-HOPE (800-813-4673) www.cancercare.org/financial/information
+Komen Treatment Assistance Program Provides limited financial assistance for some medical equipment and lymphedema supplies.www.komen.org/treatment-assistance-program/

 Social Security Administration Find your local social security office. www.ssa.gov/

-Women’s Health and Cancer Rights Act (U.S. Department of Labor) Find information on federal laws requiring insurance coverage of breast reconstruction after mastectomy. www.dol.gov/ebsa/publications/whcra.html
+Women’s Health and Cancer Rights Act Find information on federal laws requiring insurance coverage of breast reconstruction after mastectomy. www.cms.gov/

-Medicare Find information on Medicare prescription drug plans for people 65 and older. www.medicare.gov/
+Medicare Find information on Medicare prescription drug plans. www.medicare.gov

-NeedyMeds.com Offers information on drug company assistance programs. www.needymeds.org/pap
+NeedyMeds.com Find information on drug company financial assistance programs. www.needymeds.com

-Patient Advocate Foundation – Co-Pay Relief Program Offers financial assistance for prescription drug co-payments.
-866-512-3861 www.copays.org
+Patient Advocate Foundation – Co-Pay Relief Program Provides financial assistance for prescription drug co-payments. www.copays.org

-Myriad Financial Assistance Program Offers financial assistance for genetic testing. www.myriad.com/myriad-cares-2/financial-assistance-program/
+Myriad Financial Assistance Program Provides financial assistance for BRCA1 and BRCA2 genetic testing for people who qualify. www.myriad.com/myriad-cares-2/financial-assistance-program/

 The social work and care coordination departments at your hospital may have information on local transportation programs.
 Some cancer organizations also have programs that can help.